jmdev11webdev/jmdev11webdev/README.md

-This is a new account and I'm using github to serve as an evidence of my works on web development, Laravel, and other cross platforms and programming languages aside PHP.
+This is a new account and I'm using github to serve as an evidence of my works on web development with Laravel and PHP.
 You can visit my old github account at <a href="https://www.github.com/migslahorra">migslahorra</a> as this account is new and is a fresh start for me on my new dev journey with PHP, Laravel, and other cross platforms.

 <p align="center"
 <p align="center" style="align-items:center">